-Additional Training and Certifications: Licensed Clinical Social Worker, trained Mediator, ESCI Certified Coach, Intrinsic Coach (TM), NaBITa certification in Threat Assessment/BIT, trained as a Chronic Care Professional; trained in Tobacco Cessation support, health and wellness coaching, Critical Incident Response, Written Exposure Therapy (a trauma modality), and HeartMath.
+Additional Training and Certifications: Licensed Clinical Social Worker; trained Mediator, ESCI Certified Coach, Intrinsic Coach (TM), NaBITa certification in Threat Assessment/BIT, trained as a Chronic Care Professional; trained in Tobacco Cessation support, health and wellness coaching, Critical Incident Response, Written Exposure Therapy (a trauma modality), and HeartMath.

 Professional Background: Janeen has worked as a counselor and advocate in both rural and urban settings with children, teens, and adults including older adults.
 She has directed non-profit domestic violence agencies including provision of grant writing and budget management, staff supervision, community collaboration, and programmatic policy development.
 Janeen has provided EAP services, in various settings, to state, higher education, and federal employers and employees since 2012.

-Interests: Outside of her EAP work, Janeen enjoys serving as a part-time fitness instructor.
-She enjoys running, hiking, and time with her family.
+Interests: Outside of her EAP work, Janeen enjoys serving her community as a fitness instructor.
+She enjoys running, hiking, and time with her family (including a miniature dachshund).